A Generic Transformation for Optimal Node Repair in MDS Array Codes over $\mathbf{F}_2$: A Generic Transformation for Binary MDS Array Codes

 \subsection{A Generic Transformation}

-In this subsection, we present the generic transformation, which utilizes a known $(n=k+r,k)$ binary MDS code $\mathcal{C}_{1}$ with sub-packetization level $\delta N$ as the base code, where $\delta \ge 1$.
-The generic transformation is then carried out through the following three steps.
+In this subsection, we propose the generic transformation, which employs a known $[n=k+r,k]$ binary MDS array code $\mathcal{C}_{1}$ with sub-packetization level $\alpha'=\delta N$ as the base code, where $\delta \ge 1$ and $r\ge 2$.
+The transformation is then carried out through the following three steps.